cecileherr/wavesurfer-bats/README.md

 - 2 new colour scales red-green-blue
 - buttons to navigate between sounds within a folder
+- a new preference to close the current sound when navigating to the previous/next one or first/last one

 ### Will be added soon:

-- a prefs to close the open sound when navigating to the next one
 - configuration files for bat sounds